metagenomics/submg/README.md

 A possible reason for a failed taxonomic assignment is that no proper [environmental organism-level taxonomies](https://ena-docs.readthedocs.io/en/latest/faq/taxonomy.html#environmental-organism-level-taxonomy) exist yet (this happens more often than one might expect).
 You can [create a taxon request](https://ena-docs.readthedocs.io/en/latest/faq/taxonomy_requests.html) in the ENA Webin Portal to register the taxon.

 ## Manual Taxonomy File
 In cases where subMG is unable to assign a valid taxonomy based on the NCBI taxonomy file, you can provide taxonomies for some of your bins as a tab-separated table.
-The table has to be referenced under the keyword `MANUAL_TAXONOMY` in the configuration form.
+The table has to be referenced under the keyword `MANUAL_TAXONOMY_FILE` in the configuration form.
 The table matches each `Bin_id` to a `Scientific_name` and a `Tax_id`.
 If a bin is present in this document, the taxonomic data from other sources will be ignored.
 Each `Bin_id` has to match the basename of binned contigs fasta file.
 |Bin_id|Scientific_name|Tax_id|
 |---|---|---|
 |bin3|uncultured Paracoccus sp.|189685|